shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-3-getting-context.md

 Even though you only provided the task, it should have filled in the other related details.

-We're now ready to make use of the context
-In conclusion our publish script now looks like this
+The publish script should now look like this:

 ```python
 import sgtk